Segura-Jorge/concrete-project/README.md

 3. Run it

 ## Takeaways
+- The Polynomial Regression model significantly outperforms the baseline, explaining up to 47.92% of the variance in concrete strength.¶
+- With 'total_lbs_per_yd^3' positively correlated and 'coarseagg' and 'fineagg' negatively correlated with strength, all significant at an alpha below 0.05.
+### Recommendations
+- Stakeholders should prioritize optimizing the total mix composition, particularly focusing on the 'total_lbs_per_yd^3' due to its strong positive impact on strength.
+- A deeper analysis of 'coarseagg' and 'fineagg' proportions is advised to enhance the concrete's strength further.

-## Conclusion and Next Steps
+### Next Steps
+- Explore additional features or transformations that might better capture the relationships in the data, such as interaction terms between different types of aggregates.

-Dataset Source: Kaggle - Cement Manufacturing Concrete Dataset
+##### Dataset Source: Kaggle - Cement Manufacturing Concrete Dataset